chrisluedtke/groupme-google-sheets/README.md

 # GroupMe Export to Google Sheets

 This script retrieves all GroupMe message data from a group chat and writes it to a Google sheet.
+Runs nightly via GitHub Actions.

 ### Local Setup
 1. Copy `.env.sample` to `.env` and fill in the variables.